 Setting a goal also acts as a reality check.
-If you’re waking at 10 AM most days, trying to wake up at 5 AM is next to impossible if not outright impossible.
+If you’re waking at 10 AM most days, trying to wake up at 5 AM will be challenging, if not impossible.
 Instead, start small and set a realistic number.

 Being clear with the reason makes it easier to get up early, or at least not to hit the snooze button and get back to sleep.